robertoms99/robertoms99/README.md

 I'm a software developer wanting to learn new languages and technologies

-- 🔭 I’m currently working on **Java**
+- 🔭 I’m currently working on personal projects and portfolio
-- 🌱 I’m currently learning task runners and bundlers
+- 🌱 I’m currently learning Reactjs
 - 🚀 I’m looking to collaborate on open source projects.

 **Languages:**